 Main Concept

-Artificial Intelligence (AI) is a field of computer science dedicated to solving cognitive problems that would normally require human intelligence, such as understanding and generating human language, recognizing images and video content, making predictions based on data, identifying patterns, detecting anomalies, and providing recommendations.
+Artificial Intelligence (AI) is a field of computer science dedicated to solving cognitive problems that would normally require human intelligence, such as understanding and generating human language, recognizing images and video content, making predictions based on data, identifying patterns, detecting anomalies, providing recommendations, and more.
+It’s an umbrella term for a variety of techniques and approaches.

 Key Aspects